SmartSteps recruits bilingual personnel including English mother tongues, many from the UK, for international companies.

 Europe needs you!
 If you are a Brit that has recently acquired French nationality, please look into voting in the European elections in May 2019.
-Electoral law has changed this year and you have until 31/03/19 to register to vote (possibly up to 6 weeks before if you acquire nationality after the 31/3). https://www.interieur.gouv.fr/Elections/Comment-voter/L-inscription-sur-les-listes-complementaires-des-ressortissants-de-l-Union-europeenne
+Electoral law has changed this year and you have until 31/03/19 to register to vote (and up to 16/5 if you acquire nationality after the 31/3). https://www.interieur.gouv.fr/Elections/Comment-voter/L-inscription-sur-les-listes-complementaires-des-ressortissants-de-l-Union-europeenne

 Latest news is on this site https://brexit.gouv.fr/sites/brexit/accueil.html

-16/01/2019 As you will all surely know, Theresa Mays Brexit plan has been rejected in the Houses of Parliament.
+16/01/2019 As you will all know, Theresa Mays Brexit plan has been rejected in the Houses of Parliament.
 There seem to be three likely options cancel Brexit, a People’s Vote, or a delay.
-We all have to watch the news as Brexit is an ever changing saga.
 Meanwhile, nothing has changed for British workers in France, if you don’t have another EU nationality you are strongly advised to apply for a “carte de séjour“.
-Please don’t leave it until the last minute likely rush!

-04/10/18 The Minister of EU Affairs, Nathalie Loiseau, presented yesterday in the Council of Ministers a bill to prepare the hypothesis of the absence of agreement between the EU and London on Brexit, to ward off many legal gaps.
-The bill will be presented to Parliament in early November and empower the executive to legislate.
+04/10/18 The Minister of EU Affairs, Nathalie Loiseau, presented in the Council of Ministers a bill to prepare the hypothesis of the absence of agreement between the EU and London on Brexit, to ward off many legal gaps.

 “The bill lists the areas on which we will prepare orders,” she added.
 “Firstly, the situation of the French residents of the UK returning to France (…), we must ensure that in the event of absence of agreement on March 30, 2019, the British living in France will not find themselves brutally in an irregular situation“.